estebanlarrotech/estebanlarrotech/README.md

 - 👋 Hi, I’m @estebanlarrotech
-- 🏃‍♂️ I strive to get productive habits
+- 🏃‍♂️ Sharing excercises so can can practice as well
 - 👶 I’m currently learning HTML,CSS,JS and more / https://www.codeyourway.eu/
 - 📫 How to reach me: esteban.larrotech@gmail.com

 <!---
 estebanlarrotech/estebanlarrotech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.